Working with SQL

 - Click on SQL Query button

-Since SQL is an advanced feature, it will require a cloud node to run.
-You will be asked if you would like to quickly upload to a cloud node.
-Click Yes, select a cloud node, and now your Excel file will be on the cloud.
+Since SQL is an advanced feature, it will require a Cloud Worker to run.
+You will be asked if you would like to quickly upload to a Cloud Worker.
+Click Yes, select a Cloud Worker, and now your Excel file will be on the cloud.

 Click on SQL Query button again.
 This time the SQL query editor will be displayed.